joeltg/ozymandias/README.md

 ## Notes

+### Configuration
+Ozymandias uses [dotenv](https://www.npmjs.com/package/dotenv) for a few configuration options:
+- `PORT` (default 3000): TCP port that the server listens on
+- `SCMUTILS` (default true): run Scheme with the scmutils library

 ### Permissions & Security
 Each Scheme subprocess is sandboxed in a chroot jail, but it's not that secure and you should expect Scheme to be able to execute arbitrary code on your computer.
 Don't run this publicly on a machine you really care about.
-Or, better yet, propose a better security model!

 ### Authentication
 Ozymandias is designed to support user accounts.
 There are two authentication modules in `server/authentication/` for [MIT Touchstone](https://ist.mit.edu/touchstone) and [GitHub](https://developer.github.com/v3/), but it's designed to be extensible.
 Any scheme (ha) you want to implement just has to attach the appropriate routing middleware to the express app, and pass the appropriate username into every new `Connection`.
 The default is the `null` user, which is a public directory, readable and writable by everyone.